FatherMonkey916/Body-Detection-AI/README.md

 # AI-Powered Clothing Fit Finder for Shopify

 This project helps users find well-fitting clothes on Shopify using artificial intelligence.
 With just a single front-facing photo, the system extracts precise body measurements and suggests clothes that match the user's real body size.

-## 🧠 Project Overview

 The application uses computer vision to analyze a user's body shape and provide personalized clothing recommendations.
 It seamlessly integrates with Shopify to enhance the online shopping experience.

-## ✨ Key Features

-- 📸 **Photo-Based Measurement**: Users simply upload one clear front photo in well-fitting clothes.
-- 📏 **AI Body Measurement**: The system automatically detects key body points and estimates measurements like waist, hips, and arms.
-- 🛍️ **Smart Shopify Integration**: Measurements are sent to Shopify, where size-matched clothing is recommended.
-- 💡 **No Extra Hardware**: No need for special cameras or equipment—just one photo is enough.

 ## 📷 App Preview